outragedpinkracoon/vim_notes/cheatsheet.md

 :%s/foo/bar/gc replaces ALL instances of foo with bar but asks for confirmation each time

 ### Highlighting
-I found this one out by accident...

 /* - highlight all occurences of the word under the cursor.
 Will then traverse forward through matches on subsequent presses, use # to traverse backwards.
 :noh - typing this in command mode will remove all the highlights

 ### Change word
 cw - deletes a word or to the end of a word based on the current cursor position then places you in insert mode.
 We can use this in the same manner as delete e.g. c$ will delete to the end of the line from the current cursor.

-### Navigation
-G - move to the end of the buffer gg - move to the start of the buffer
-:{line_number} - go to a given line e.g. :102 will go to line 102

 ### Search
 /{term}{enter} - search forwards for a term